lukamiletic95/papers/Push pull push HEAP PSS.md

 When a *FN* node receives a *PROPOSE* message, it replies with a *REQUEST* message which contains only the requests for those transactions that haven't been requested before.
 Note that a node requests a transaction only once.

+When a *FN* node receives a *REQUEST* message, it replies with a *SERVE* message which contains the actual transactions requested.
+Transactions are created via the call to *getEvent()* function.

+When a *FN* node receives a *SERVE* message, it adds it to it

 #### 2. HEAP